Minolta 35: Models

 Finally, the last model was introduced in May 1958 at about serial number 103,000, now engraved under the company name at the top.
 The notable new features are the lever wind with the frame counter in its hub, and the rewind release lever moved away from it and it is much smaller.
-This retained the same Minolta-35's substandard 24 x 34mm format, with wider spaces between frames to yield the same number of frames as declared bybthe film packaging..
+This retained the same Minolta-35's substandard 24 x 34mm format, with wider spaces between frames to yield the same number of frames as declared by the film packaging..
 The standard lens on this model is the black finished Super Rokkor 1:1.8 50mm.
 Production ended a year later in preference of the new area of 35mm SLR cameras well on their way with the Minolta SR-2 and its successors.